NftTopBest/buiders-space-fevm-lighthouse/demo-text.md

 ## title

-Great view here!
+Great view here! the island I live

 ## desc

-require 2 nft to unlock the great view more content
+It's beautiful, right? require 2 nft to unlock the great view more content

 ## encrypted content

+Keep it secret that no one know this except you!

 ok, we just have the text here, but later we can have video/photo/audio uploader that make the content greater!